-Co m m PI nts CU C 1163

-Summary of responses received

-ESAs' analysis

-Amendments to the proposals
+Comments Summary of responses received ESAs' analysis Amendments to the proposals information that CRAs make available to ESMA on credit assessments. as part of their reporting obligations under Regulation (EU) No 1060/2009 (CRA Regulation).
+Quantitative information is sourced from the central repository (CEREP) database compiled by ESMA, which contained credit rating assessment information up to 2018H2, as this is the last data point available for all ECAIs, to ensure a fair analysis.
 The use of this dataset continues previous practice and enhances the analysis by using an objective and harmonised database that enables a consistent analysis across all ECAIs, promoting fairness.
 Additionally, using the central repository reduces the reporting burden and cost of compliance, together with ensuring the consistency of data.
 This mapping exercise therefore incorporates six additional observations with respect to the analysis performed for Commission Implementing Regulation (EU) 2016/1799.
 Reviewing the mappings based on the additional quantitative and qualitative information available at the time of analysis has enabled this proposed draft ITS to monitor the quantitative performance since the Implementing Regulation entered into force.

-The ESAs intend that upcoming monitoring processes are conducted promptly in order to ensure that ECAl's mappings are based on the most up to date qualitative and quantitative information.

-An ECAI noted that it had mis-reported data to ESMA and the said ECAI resubmitted the corrected data.
+The ESAs intend that upcoming monitoring processes are conducted promptly in order to ensure that ECAI's mappings are based on the most up-to-date qualitative and quantitative information.
+Data mis-reporting An ECAI noted that it had mis-reported data to ESMA and the said ECAI re-submitted the corrected data.
 It is the responsibility of Credit Rating Agencies to disclose accurate information on credit assessments to ESMA and to apply due diligence, as per the reporting obligations in the CRA Regulation.
 ESMA, in an effort to accurately reflect the relevant ratings into CEREP, has reviewed and incorporated the transmitted corrections.
 The mapping outcome remains unchanged by the use of the corrected data up to 2018H2.
 No change.